Sandton: Tourism and retail hub

 One of the main attractions in Sandton is Sandton City, which ranks among the largest shopping centres in Africa.
 The completion of this precinct by the Liberty Group was the catalyst for the subsequent development of this entire area.
-Together with Nelson Mandela Square, the centre, with some 144,000 m2 of shopping space, is one of the largest in the Southern Hemisphere (behind Chadstone Shopping Centre).
+Together with Nelson Mandela Square, the centre, with some 144,000 m2 of shopping space, is one of the largest in the Southern Hemisphere.
 Much of Johannesburg's business tourism is centred on Sandton, which has various 5-star hotels under the Southern Sun, Hilton, Radisson and Protea brands.

-Liberty Group announced in 2008 that Sandton City will receive a R 1,77-billion upgrade.
+Liberty Group announced in 2008 that Sandton City will receive a R 1.77-billion upgrade.
 Nelson Mandela Square, formerly known as Sandton Square, was renamed in March 2004, after the unveiling of a 6-metre bronze statue of the former South African president.
 Liliesleaf Farm, where Nelson Mandela lived in the early 1960s and where many leading political activists were arrested in 1963 and tried as part of the now infamous Rivonia Trial, is just north of Nelson Mandela Square, close to the N1 Highway, off Rivonia Road.
 Discovery Holdings has, in 2018, completed a large new head office along with shopping mall in the area.